STEM

 Girls' Science Investigations

 GradSWE at Yale is part of the Society of Women Engineers, an international organization committed to promoting women in engineering.
-Together with Pathways to Science, GradSWE runs numerous Engineering Days for middle and high school students throughout the year.
-The goal of Engineering Day is to show attendees that learning a new skill to a level that lets them build a real robot or conduct a true scientific experiment does not need to be intimidating.
-Past projects include programming a self-watering garden and building an air-quality monitor.
+Together with Pathways to Science, GradSWE runs numerous engineering-focused days for middle and high school students throughout the year.
+In the past, students have programmed wearable light-up devices and built air-quality monitors.

 Health Professionals Recruitment and Exposure Program

 Health Professionals Recruitment and Exposure Program (HPREP) is a pipeline program through the Student National Medical Association and Latino Medical Student Association at Yale.
-HPREP aims to provide high school students with the skills and resources to succeed in the college-application process by providing instructional classroom sessions, workshops, and one-on-one meetings.
-By the end of the program, each student will have drafted and edited their first college essay and completed a health-related research project and oral presentation.
+HPREP aims to expose students to all aspects of the health professions, including medicine, nursing, and public health.
+It also provides students with the skills and resources to succeed in the college-application process by providing instructional classroom sessions, workshops, and one-on-one meetings.

 Hill Regional Career High School Partnership

-The Yale partnership with Hill Regional Career High School provides students access to Yale classes, laboratories, and structured internships.
-In addition to the Anatomy Teaching Program, the Yale Simulation Academy invites students to the state-of-the-art Center for Medical Simulation to practice hands-on medical treatments.
+The Yale partnership with Hill Regional Career High School, a health-sciences magnet school in New Haven, provides high school students access to Yale classes, laboratories, and structured internships.
+In addition to the Anatomy Teaching Program, the Yale Simulation Academy invites students to the state-of-the-art Yale Center for Healthcare Simulation to practice hands-on medical treatments.
+Juniors who have graduated from the program serve as peer mentors.

 Institute for the Preservation of Cultural Heritage

 Yale’s Institute for the Preservation of Cultural Heritage (IPCH) is a research collaborative dedicated to the preservation and interpretation of material culture.
-IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science.
-Each year, IPCH staff offer a Chemistry on Canvas summer workshop series to Pathways high school students.
+IPCH has offered tours of their conservation space and hands-on demonstrations at on-campus science events through Yale Pathways to Science, including Chemistry on Canvas, a summer laboratory workshop for Pathways high school students.

 Julia Robinson Math Festival